Walkers’ paradise in the northern Cyclades

 After spending one night in the attractive harbour town of Nea Makri on the Greek mainland, we take the ferry to the island of Tinos.
 Popular with pilgrims visiting the church of Panagia Evangelistria, the island’s green interior offers picturesque, small villages – there are over 60 on the island – traditional architecture and over a 1,000 artistic Venetian dovecotes!
 Following old mule trails and pathways we’ll walk between remote villages, enjoy taverna lunches and swim from sandy beaches.

 We island hop the short distance to nearby Andros, the most northern and second largest of the Archipelego, where we discover a verdant landscape dotted with springs, streams and waterfalls, working watermills, quiet villages and superb sandy beaches.
-We are joined by a local guide on one day who gives us an insight to the island and we also enjoy a traditional farmhouse dinner.
+We are joined by a local guide on one day who gives us an insight to the island and we also enjoy a traditional taverna dinner.

 If you enjoy travelling in Greece’s Cycladic islands, you might be interested in our Santorini & Naxos or Sifnos & Milos holidays